Towards Identifiability of Interventional Stochastic Differential Equations: Experimental Details

 \subsection{Nonlinear SDE Recovery}

-The true simulated $SDE$ has $A$ and $B^T$ sampled uniformly from the Stiefel manifold, and rescaled by $\gamma = 0.995$, with $\epsilon=10^{-5}$ and $\sigma$ a sigmoid.
+The true simulated $SDE$ has $A$ and $B^T$ sampled uniformly from the Stiefel manifold, and rescaled by $\gamma = 0.995$, with $\epsilon=10^{-5}$ and $\sigma(x) = 0.7x + 0.3\tanh(x)$.
 We use ambient dimension $n=8$ and true low-rank dimension $r=2$.
 To get training data, we sample 1000000 samples from each perturbed SDE, initialized at the stationary point with thinning of 300 and burnin of 100.
 We then calculate the mean and covariance for use in the loss.

-In training, the learned network has a MLP to parameterize the learned activation with a hidden dimension of 20, trained for 10000 iterations and learning rate $0.002$ also in Adam, using the loss $\mathcal{L}_{nonlin}$ introduced in Section~\ref{sec:non_linear_sde_recovery}.
+In training, the learned network is trained for 10000 iterations and learning rate $0.002$ also in Adam, using the loss $\mathcal{L}_{nonlin}$ introduced in Section~\ref{sec:non_linear_sde_recovery}.
 The interventions are iid Gaussians with standard deviation of $0.5$.
-We do 100 runs, choose the drift with smallest training loss, and measure the normalized Frobenius error against the true matrices $A$ and $B$ (after unit scaling and minimized over all column / row permutations, as the identifiability is only up to scaling and permutation), then report the mean and standard deviation across 20 independent instances.
+We do 100 runs, choose the drift with smallest training loss, and measure the normalized Frobenius error against the true matrices $A$ and $B$ (after unit scaling and minimized over all column / row permutations, as the identifiability is only up to scaling and permutation), then report the mean and standard deviation across 10 independent instances.